 Once fluids are in a water system they can be re-distributed to other parts of the system and in some circumstances back into the public mains.

 A. Yes - Any shower hose that reaches into a toilet bowl or into a bidet is a fluid category 5 risk of contamination to your drinking water supply.
 There are several ways to eliminate the problem such as constraining the hose with a clip so that it cannot reach the WC or bidet, fit a fixed shower screen or simply fit a shorter hose.
-For further advice look at our guidance for domestic bathrooms.
-For more details, download 'Prevention of the risk of backflow in the design of domestic bathrooms'.
+For further advice look at our bathroom guidance.

 The Water Supply (Water Fittings) Regulations and Scottish Water Byelaws only specify two situations where wholesite protection may be required or considered necessary.1.
 To prevent backflow between separately occupied premises, an example could be in blocks of flats or other buildings of multipleoccupancy such industrial units or shopping arcade.